acarlson99/risp/README.md

 ╚═╝  ╚═╝╚═╝╚══════╝╚═╝ A Lisp dialect written in Rust
 ```
 ## Installation
 In order to use this interpreter, you must have Rust and Cargo installed.
-These can be obtained here: https://www.rust-lang.org/tools/install
+These can be obtained **[here](https://www.rust-lang.org/tools/install)**.

 To build the project, just do:
 ```